vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 }
 ```

-As the Client has to be used by other applications ([Warehouse Service] in this tutorial) it must export the service that will be used by the applications.
+Because the Client has to be used by other applications ([Warehouse Service] in this tutorial) it must export the service that will be used by the applications.
 The interface `EventBusClientService` defines the service interface
 ```java
 public interface EventBusClientService {